 DO WE HAVE TO SIN?

-DO WE HAVE TO SIN?
-Copyright Š 2006 Trumpet Ministries, Inc. All Rights Reserved
+Copyright © 2002 Trumpet Ministries, Inc. All Rights Reserved

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
-Copyright Š 973, 1978, 1984 International Bible Society.
+Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers

-It appears the Christian churches generally agree that as long as we are in the world we have to sin.
-This conclusion may be based on some of the Apostle Pauls comments in the seventh chapter of the Book of Romans.
-Lets take another look at the passage in question and determine if it really does prove Christians have to sin as long as they are alive in the world.
+It appears the Christian churches generally agree that as long as we are in the world, we have to sin.
+This conclusion may be based on some of the Apostle Paul’s comments in Romans chapter seven.
+Let’s take another look at that passage and determine whether it really does prove Christians must sin as long as they are alive in the world.

 Some were convinced by what he said, but others would not believe.
 (Acts 28:24)